UncleWeeds/Message-Queues-Continuous-Build/README.md

 <b>If you are interested in checking out the project, you can follow the instructions below:</b>

-1.Navigate to the root directory of the repository you've downloaded.
+1.Navigate to the root directory of the repository you've copied.

 2.Run the command docker-compose up to start the project.